 - Will the seller warrant against any pending accusations, citations, or violations?

-- Will a health or fire inspection be done?
+- Will a health or fire inspection be conducted?
 Will the seller pay reparations?

-- Any contracts, leases, or agreements to be assumed
+- Any contracts, leases, or agreements that need to be assumed.

 - Before Closing: take care of any issues that many times arise.